airswap/airswap-about/technology/marketplaces.md

 # Deploy your app

 - GitHub Pages — Free static site hosting on GitHub.
-If you fork or otherwise copy the Marketplace codebase into your own repository you can set up deploys to Pages with the following guide: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site
+If you fork or otherwise copy the Marketplace codebase into your own repository you can set up deploys to Pages with [the following guide](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 - Other — The build generates static assets that can be easily published to any hosting service.

 # Contributions